 A swamp cooler is a simple device that produces cool air by evaporative cooling.
 This is achieved by blowing warm, dry air through a permeable pad that is soaked with water.
-As the water evaporates it cools the pad and the air that passes through it.
-This principle works well in hot dry climates, and is less expensive to install and operate than conventional air-conditioning units.
+As the water evaporates, it cools the pad and the air that passes through it.
+This principle works well in hot, dry climates and is less expensive to install and operate than conventional air-conditioning units.
 Swamp coolers run on regular 115-volt electricity, but they can be low-cost if they are solar powered.

-Calculate how much power the solar panels will need to provide to the cooler.
+Calculate how much power the solar panel will need to provide to the cooler.
 Power in watts is given by multiplying the current in amps by the voltage in volts.
-For instance, if on the outside of the cooler the current is given as 1.4 amps, then multiply this number by the mains voltage of 115 volts.
-This gives the electrical power as 1.4 amps times 115 volts which is equal to 161 watts.
+For instance, if on the outside of the cooler the current is given as 1.4 amps, multiply this number by the mains voltage of 115 volts.
+This gives the electrical power as 1.4 amps times 115 volts, which is equal to 161 watts.

 Decide how you want to do the conversion.
 You have two choices.
 The first option is to replace the electrical motor that runs the fan or blower in the swamp cooler, together with the small water pump, with new units that run on direct current, or DC, electricity.
 This type of DC equipment is available for either 12-volt or 24-volt DC power.
-You will need to replace the motor and the water pump with a DC motor and pump, and connect the swamp cooler directly to a solar panel that generates enough power for the cooler.
+You will need to replace the motor and the water pump with a DC motor and pump and connect the swamp cooler directly to a solar panel that generates enough power for the cooler.

 Calculate how much electrical energy in kilowatt-hours, or kWh, the swamp cooler will use each day.
 For instance, if you calculated its power usage as 161 watts, multiply this number by the number of hours each day you want to run the cooler.
 If the cooler runs for six hours a day during the hottest part of the year, multiply 161 watts by six hours a day to give 966 watt-hours per day.
 Divide by 1,000 to get 0.966 kWh per day.

-Design the Solar System
+Design the System

 The charge controller ensures that the battery is not overcharged by the solar panel.
-The 200-watt panels will produce about 16 volts DC when charging the battery.
+The 200-watt panel will produce about 16 volts DC when charging the battery.
 That's a current of about 12.5 amps.
 So select a charge controller that is rated for more than this current.
 The inverter has to produce the required power: in this case, 161 watts.
 Select a small 12-volt inverter rated at more than this power so that the higher start-up current of the blower motor is not a problem.
 A 200-watt inverter should work fine.

 Decide where you will install the equipment.
 The solar panel should be located in a place where nothing blocks the sun's rays during the day.
 It does not necessarily have to be on the roof of your house, but this is often the only place that does not get any shade.
 The panel should face south and be inclined at an angle equal to the latitude of your location.

-Install the panels following the instructions in the installation manual.
-Put the battery in the place you have chosen for it, and install the charge controller on a wall close by.
+Install the panel following the instructions in the installation manual.
+Put the battery in the place you have chosen for it and install the charge controller on a wall close by.
 Mount the inverter on a wall in the house anywhere convenient between the charge controller and the swamp cooler.
 Make sure both the charge controller and the inverter are switched off.
-Connect the solar panels to the terminal in the charge controller marked "PV" or "solar"; then connect the battery to the terminals in the charge controller marked "battery."
+Connect the solar panel to the terminal in the charge controller marked "PV" or "solar"; then connect the battery to the terminals in the charge controller marked "battery."
 Finally, connect the inverter to the terminals in the charge controller marked "load."

 Turn on the charge controller and check that it is working as described in the installation manual.
 Let the charge controller charge the battery for most of the day before testing the inverter.
 Turn on the inverter and check that it is working correctly.
 Connect the inverter 115-volt AC outlet to the swamp cooler.
 The cooler should start up and start blowing cool air into the house.